 You must be a registered voter in order to vote in the general or primary elections.
 To register, you must be a United States citizen, be 18 years old by the date of the election you want to vote, live at your present address for at least 30 days before an election, and not claim the right to vote elsewhere.
-You may not register or vote if you are in prison or on parole for a felony conviction (unless parole pardoned or restored rights of citizenship).
+You may not register or vote if you are in prison for a felony conviction.

 You can print off a form from this web site.
 (Registration Form) .
 Or call us at 607-274-5522 and we will mail you one.

 Yes.
 Many public agencies are now providing voter registration forms and assistance.
 You can also register at Board of Elections office at 128 E. Buffalo St., Ithaca NY.

 No. Once you register, you are permanently registered.
 Name, address or party enrollment changes can be made by submitting a new registration application.